- Emergency Management

 Why Purchase a Radio?

 We recommend every household have an all-hazards radio.
-However, to help people decide, we are providing the following information and suggesting people ask themselves these questions:
+To help people decide, we provide the following information and suggest people ask themselves these questions:

 - Can you always hear the sirens when they are sounded?
 Indoors?
 At night, with the windows closed and the air conditioner on?
 Is the siren loud enough to wake you up when you are sleeping?
 Is your home within the effective range of a siren?

-- A NOAA All-Hazards Radio, on the other hand, is designed to be an indoor warning device.
-It is always on and it will wake you up if you are sleeping.
+- An NOAA all-hazards radio, on the other hand, is designed to be an indoor warning device.
+It is always on, and it will wake you up if you are sleeping.

-- Likewise, local television and radio is a great way to receive up-to-date warning information, but it works only if your radio or TV is on and tuned to the right station.
+- Local television and radio are great ways to receive up-to-date warning information.
+It works only if your radio or TV is on and tuned to the right station.
 Again, what about at night when you are sleeping?
-Or when you happen to be watching a cable or satellite channel that does not carry the local warning information.
+When are you watching a channel that does not carry the local warning information?
 In those cases, you are very likely to miss the warning.

 - Do you have a smoke detector?
 Of course - it alerts you when it detects smoke.
 An all-hazards radio will alert you to many other immediate, life-threatening hazards in your area, like tornadoes, floods and other dangerous events.
 Without this device, you could miss a critical warning message that could save your life and those in your family.